New Zealand rock wren: Conservation

 This was not to be.
-Since European settlement, rock wrens have become more patchy in their distribution; a study of over 2,100 sightings between 1912 and 2005 showed the area they inhabit had declined significantly since the 1980s.
+Since European settlement in the South Island, rock wrens have become more patchy in their distribution; a study of over 2,100 sightings between 1912 and 2005 showed the area they inhabit had declined significantly since the 1980s.
 In the Murchison Mountains, rock wren showed a 44% decline in abundance over 20 years.
 The main threats to rock wrens are stoats and mice, which eat their eggs and young: A 2012–13 study in the upper Hollyford showed that most rock wren nests were being preyed upon by stoats.
 Predator trapping improved daily survival rates, egg hatching and fledgling rates of rock wrens.
 The long-term effect of climate change on their alpine habitat is also a threat, as warmer temperatures will allow rats to move higher into the mountains.